-Latest Update: 5th December, 2018 - The CIVICUS Monitor Watch List was updated on 5th December 2018 to remove Maldives from the list, in light of an improvement in conditions for civic freedoms following elections in September 2018.
-The list however continues to highlight serious concerns regarding the exercise of civic freedoms in Bangladesh, Cameroon, Democratic Republic of the Congo, Guatemala and Nicaragua.
+Latest Update: 20th March, 2019 - The new CIVICUS Monitor Watch List highlights serious concerns regarding the exercise of civic freedoms in Afghanistan, Saudi Arabia, Serbia, Sudan, and Venezuela.
 The Watch List draws attention to countries where there are serious and ongoing threats to civic space, according to CIVICUS Monitor research findings and consultations with activists on the ground.

 In the coming weeks, the CIVICUS Monitor will closely track developments in each of these countries as part of efforts to ensure greater pressure is brought to bear on governments.
 CIVICUS calls upon these governments to do everything in their power to immediately end the ongoing crackdowns and ensure that perpetrators are held to account.

-Descriptions of the civic space violations happening in each country are provided below and on the dedicated country pages on the CIVICUS Monitor.
+Descriptions of the civic space violations happening in each country are provided below.
 If you have information to share on civic space in any of these countries, please write to firstname.lastname@example.org or find details of how to send us an encrypted email here.